What is Silver Spot Price?

 Silver Spot Price is the price that silver bullion futures contracts trade at on the COMEX commodities exchange global markets.
 Spot price is also the price that retail silver dealers use as the cost basis for selling and buying products.
 Dealers determine the price of silver bars and rounds by adding a premium over the silver spot price.

-The precious metals and bullion dealers on this page offer new customers an opportunity to buy a fixed amount of silver at spot price.
+The precious metals and bullion dealers on this page offer new customers an opportunity to buy a fixed amount of silver at the spot price.

 Buying silver at spot price will save you money, reduce your dollar cost average (DCA), and improve your precious metals investment holdings.